 “If you can dream it, you can do it.”

 Developing a vision is a process, from dream to reality.
-Your personal research vision make you aware of what’s important to you, translated into a narrative of what you want to achieve in the medium and long term.
+Your personal research vision make you aware of what’s important to you, translated into a concrete image of what you want to achieve in the long and medium term.

 In this session you search for your why, your ideal, your dream.
 What are my ambitions?
 What do I want to have achieved with my research in 10 years' time?
 Who am I doing it for?
 And why?

 In the next step, you assess how realistic this dream is.
 You complete an on-line self-analysis (e.g. 123test.nl) about working values as well as a personality assessment (Big 5 Personality Traits).
 You then analyse your strengths and weaknesses in the context of opportunities and threats (SWOT) to identify the challenges that lie ahead and how you can tackle these.
-Finding your dream is the start for your developing your vision.
+The self analysis is the start for your vision development.

 In the first session, you look at yourself in your role of researcher; your goals, motives, and ambitions.
 In this second session, you take a step ‘outside’ to look into the future of your research field.